 The mixed strategy probabilities in the battle of sexes game can be seen relatively quickly by looking at the payoff matrices: For example, player II must give twice as much weight to strategy c compared to s, because player I's strategy C only gets one payoff unit from c whereas his strategy S gets two payoff units when player II chooses s.
-Because the strategy pairs (C,s) and (S,c) give payoff zero, the two rows C and S give the same expected payoff only when c has probability 2/3 and s has probability 1/3.
+Because the strategy pairs (C, s) and (S, c) give payoff zero, the two rows C and S give the same expected payoff only when c has probability 2/3 and s has probability 1/3.

-We now explain a quick method, the "difference trick", to find the probabilities in a mixed strategy equilibrium of a general $2 \times 2$ game.
-Consider the game on the left in figure 3.6.
+We now explain a quick method, the "difference trick", to find the probabilities in a mixed strategy equilibrium of a general 2×2 game.
+Consider the game on the left in Figure 3.6.
 When player II plays T, then l is a best response, and when player II plays B, then r is a best response.
 Consequently, there must be a way to mix T and Bso that player II is indifferent between l and r.
-We consider now the difference $\Delta$ in payoffs to the other player for both rows: When player I plays T, then the difference between the two payoffs to player II is $\Delta = 2 - 1 = 1$ , and when player I plays B, then that difference, in absolute value, is $\Delta = 7 - 3 = 4$ , as shown on the side of the game.
+We consider now the difference Δ in payoffs to the other player for both rows: When player I plays T, then the difference between the two payoffs to player II is $\Delta = 2 - 1 = 1$, and when player I plays B, then that difference, in absolute value, is $\Delta = 7 - 3 = 4$, as shown on the side of the game.
 (Note that these differences, when considered as differences between the payoffs for l

-Figure 3.6 The "difference trick" to find equilibrium mixed strategy probabilities in a $2 \times 2$ game.
+Figure 3.6 The "difference trick" to find equilibrium mixed strategy probabilities in a 2×2 game.
 The left figure shows the game and the difference in payoffs to the other player for each strategy.
 As shown on the right, these differences are assigned to the respective other own strategy and are re-normalised to become probabilities.
 The fractions 11/5 and 38/10 are the resulting equal expected payoffs to player II and player I, respectively.

 versus r, have opposite sign because l is preferred to r against T, and the other way around against B; otherwise, player II would always prefer the same strategy and could not be made indifferent.)
-Now the payoff difference $\Delta$ is assigned as a probability weight to the respective other strategy of the row player, meaning T is given weight 4 (which is the $\Delta$ computed for B), and B is given weight 1 (which is the $\Delta$ for T).
+Now the payoff difference Δ is assigned as a probability weight to the respective other strategy of the row player, meaning T is given weight 4 (which is the Δ computed for B), and B is given weight 1 (which is the Δ for T).
 The probabilities for T and B are then chosen proportional to these weights, so one has to divide each weight by 5 (which is the sum of the weights) in order to obtain probabilities.
-This is shown on the right in figure 3.6.
-The expected payoffs to player II are also shown there, at the bottom, and are for l given by $(4 \cdot 2 + 1 \cdot 3)/5 = 11/5$ , and for r by $(4 \cdot 1 + 1 \cdot 7)/5 = 11/5$ , so they are indeed equal as claimed.
-Similarly, the two payoff differences for player I in columns l and r are 3 and 7, respectively, so l and r should be played with probabilities that are proportional to 7 and 3, respectively.
+This is shown on the right in Figure 3.6.
+The expected payoffs to player II are also shown there, at the bottom, and are for l given by $(4 \cdot 2 + 1 \cdot 3)/5 = 11/5$, and for r by $(4 \cdot 1 + 1 \cdot 7)/5 = 11/5$, so they are indeed equal as claimed.
+Similarly, the two payoff differences for player I in columns l and r are 3 and 7, respectively.
 With the resulting probabilities 7/10 and 3/10, the two rows T and B get the same expected payoff 38/10.

-$\Rightarrow$ A proof that this "difference trick" always works is the subject of exercise 3.3 on page 92.
+\Rightarrow A proof that this "difference trick" always works is the subject of Exercise 3.3 on page 102.